AhmadTaheri2021/FNO-Optimizer/README.md

 # FNO-Optimizer
 Official implementation of the Farthest Better or Nearest Worse Optimizer (FNO) algorithm, a novel metaheuristic optimization method designed for solving complex, constrained, and unconstrained problems.

-# FNO - Farthest Better or Nearest Worse Optimizer (MATLAB)
+# FNO - Farthest Better or Nearest Worse Optimizer

 This is the official MATLAB implementation of the FNO algorithm presented in the paper: